fluffydolphin/not-ransomware/README.md

 * node_number!decrypt!
 * * decrypts a specifc node
 * !quit!
-* * This is used for quiting either the client or the bot (you have to use this or else you will get a broken pipe error)
+* * This is used for quiting either the client or the node (you have to use this or else you will get a broken pipe error)